belazr/EasyWinHax/README.md

 You can find a basic DLL injector built with this library here: https://github.com/belazr/JackieBlue.
 On process attach they start a thread that hooks the API and the hook then draws a demo to the screen.
 Press "END" to unhook and eject the DLL.
+There might be some issues if another overlay (e.g. Steam, RivaTuner, Discord) has already hooked the api.
+In that case, inspect the beginning of the hooked function and adjust the parameters for the TrampHook in the dllmain.cpp of the example.
 ![ewh_demo](https://github.com/user-attachments/assets/22807273-ed45-43bb-b9d4-6f8d12818eaa)

 ## TODO